fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 > Note that we are *not* using `Iceberg` to make this clone, but a `git clone` command run in a Bourne shell via [`LibC` in Pharo]({% post_url 2019-03-16-LibC-Pharo-experiments %}).
 We chose not to use Iceberg because the command runs faster, and there is no memory allocated in the Pharo image for the repository.

+> If you want to analyze Java source code, you can use *any* directory -- it doesn't have to be a git repository and you don't have to create it using the above command.

-> In Pharo under Windows, you will see a `cmd.exe` window pop-up during the execution of the command.
-This is a known "gotcha" also discussed in the `LibC` post.
+> In Pharo under Windows, you will briefly see a `cmd.exe` window appear during the execution of the command.
+This is a "gotcha" also discussed in the `LibC` post.

 ## Parse Java to make FAMIX model